References and Context Models

 Context Models

-Context models attach vocabulary-specific meaning to references.
-When you need to read or write attributes defined by a particular RDF namespace, you use the corresponding context model.
+Context models attach application-specific meaning to references for particular object types.
+When you need to read or write attributes for a specific kind of object (like "Lemmy Community" or "Mastodon Status"), you use the corresponding context model.

 ActivityStreams 2.0, the core vocabulary for ActivityPub, maps to context models like ObjectContext, ActorContext, and ActivityContext.
 These models store properties such as content, name, published, and relationship pointers like attributed_to and in_reply_to.